Revealing the canalizing structure of Boolean functions: Algorithms and applications: Conclusion

 \section{Conclusion}

+This work focuses on the canalization structure of Boolean functions, specifically through studying the layer structure of a function.
+Knowing the layer structure of a Boolean function may aid researchers in multiple ways.
+It may be used to inform which experiments to prioritize when the goal is the identification of the correct update rule.
+The hierarchical layer structure may further reveal the level of importance of specific input variables, guiding experimentalists on which aspects of genetic control to focus.

-In this paper we develop and implement two algorithms for finding the layer structure of a general Boolean function, and propose a third algorithm for the special case of nested canalizing functions.
+In this paper we developed and implemented two algorithms for finding the layer structure of a general Boolean function, and proposed a third algorithm for the special case of nested canalizing functions.
 The implementation in Python requires the truth table format of the function while the Macaulay2 version requires a polynomial version of the function.
-We showed that the use of the polynomial version is advantageous when the function exhibits canalization; if the function is non-canalizing the run time of both algorithms increases very similarly at an exponential speed.
-The code is available at the GitHib repository \href{https://github.com/ckadelka/BooleanCanalization}{https://github.com/ckadelka/BooleanCanalization}.

-We demonstrated two uses of layer structures of Boolean functions.
-In one application given the layer structure of a nested canalizing function, we showed how to find its disjunctive normal form, an NP-hard problem in the general case.
+We showed that the use of the polynomial version is advantageous when the function exhibits canalization; if the function is noncanalizing, the run time of both algorithms increases very similarly when the number of variables increases, at an exponential speed.
+All code is available at the GitHub repository \href{https://github.com/ckadelka/BooleanCanalization}{https://github.com/ckadelka/BooleanCanalization}.
+We demonstrated two uses of canalizing layers.
+In one application given the layer structure of a nested canalizing function, we showed how to find its disjunctive normal form, an \textbf{NP}-hard problem in the general case.
 In a second application we showed how to recover the complete family of functions that satisfy given partial layer information.

+Improving the space- and time-efficiency of the algorithms for special classes of functions that take advantage of their structure (such as symmetric functions) or developing multi-state implementations may be conducive for increasing the scope of applications.